Faithful and Efficient Explanations for Neural Networks via Neural Tangent Kernel Surrogate Models: Results

+\textbf{Data Attribution with $\trNTK$.} Accepting that the $\trNTK$ is a faithful kernel function for a kGLM surrogate model, we can use the data attribution formalism to analyze the importance of individual training datapoints to the classification.
+In Figure~\ref{fig:AttributionvsRepresenter} we present the visualization of data attribution for one test input and provide additional visualizations in Appendix~\ref{Appendix:attributions}.
+The distribution of attribution follows a regular pattern in every visualization generated: the central value of attribution mass for each logit from each class is centered on the distribution of all training data from that class.
+We emphasize that in no cases have we observed a sparse number of training datapoints dominate the data attribution.

+\textbf{Comparison of Faithfulness between Kernels Functions.} For ResNet18 and Bert-base models, we evaluate our choice of $\ntk$ against alternative kernel functions, reporting $\tau_{K}$ and test accuracy differential in Table~\ref{tab:comparison}.
+Across both ResNet18 and Bert-base experiments, we observe that the $\ntk$ forms surrogate models with the highest correlation to the underlying NN decision function and is furthermore consistent in replicating the performance of these networks (TAD nearly 0).
+The embedding kernel (Em) does not perform as consistently between both tasks, but for its intuitive connection to the internal representation of the neural network may warrant further investigation.

-Next, we train a 21-layer CNN (details available in Appendix~\ref{appendix:big_cnn}) using BadNet CIFAR10 data~\cite{BadNet,shan2022poison}.
-We perturb training data by placing a yellow square in the image and modify the label of these perturbed images to a target label (see Figure~\ref{fig:traceback}).
-At test time, perturbed data tricks the model into producing labels of the targeted class.
-We train a model on this poisoned dataset, compute each kernel function, and produce data attributions.
-We compare models with precision and recall (see Appendix~\ref{appendix:evaluation_metrics}) of recognizing poisoned test data by attributing affected decisions correctly to poisoned training data (voted on by a five member committee formed by the highest attributed training data exemplars), and by computing $\tau$ between the surrogate model and the poisoned model.
-This experimental procedure is similar to the evaluation used in~\citet{shan2022poison}; there, the authors specifically called for evaluating different choices of kernel for this task, which we now complete.
+\textbf{Faithful Surrogates in Data Poisoning Regime.} Next, we evaluate whether surrogate models can be extended to analyze network behavior on poisoned data.
+We train a 21-layer CNN (details available in Appendix~\ref{Appendix:big_cnn}) using BadNet CIFAR10 data~\citep{BadNet,shan2022poison}.
+We randomly perturb training data by placing a yellow square in a tenth of training images from CIFAR10 and modify the label of these perturbed images to a targeted label (see example in Appendix~\ref{Appendix:traceback}).
+We create a ``clean'' test dataset from CIFAR10's normal test dataset, and a ``poisoned'' test dataset by placing yellow squares into each image of CIFAR10's test dataset.
+At test time, perturbed test data tricks the model into producing labels of the targeted label.
+We train a model on this poisoned dataset, compute each kernel function, measure faithfulness, and report our results in Table~\ref{tab:poison}.
+We find that the $\trNTK$ is most faithful to the NN on the clean test data, but the $\projpNTK$ is most faithful when evaluated on the poisoned test data.
+Overall in comparison to the non-poisoned set of experiments each kGLM is less faithful, except for the $\projpNTK$.
+We also point out that the kGLM with overall highest faithfulness are the kernel functions with our cosine-normalization applied.

-We report the results in Table~\ref{tab:poison}, and a comparison of attributions from each kernel is given in Figure~\ref{fig:traceback} with more visualizations available in Appendix~\ref{appendix:traceback}.
-We find that both normalized and unnormalized $\ntk$ attributions perform best on precision and recall, but the normalized $\ntk$ continues to be most correlated to the neural network.
-In Figure~\ref{fig:traceback} we visualize the top few exemplars we used in our committees for determining perturbed test data points.